cstohlmann/oea-moodle-module/README.md

 ## Problem Statement and Module Impact

-As education systems shift to digital applications and platforms to support learning, it is important for them to be able to see patterns of student digital activity across those applications and platforms.
-Most students use many different applications and platforms.
-This module provides data from education-specific applications in O365.
-This data can be combined with other digital activity data from other applications and platforms used in learning to develop "digital learning insights" across the ecosystem of applications and platforms a student uses.
+Many education systems across the world use Moodle as a primary source of LMS data.
+This particular data source provides a wealth of data from SIS to learning outcomes, as well as digital activity taking place.
+This module provides methods of data processing and refinement of certain rostering and activity tables from the Moodle database.
+These tables can then be fitted into schemas (used for supporting package) for individual use-cases.

-Microsoft Insights data can be used for a variety of analytics purposes, including:
+Moodle data can be used for a variety of analytics purposes, including:
- - School and district dashboards for education leaders to identify variability in student activity in learning applications and platforms.
+ - School and district dashboards for education leaders to identify student activity in learning outcomes progress.
- - Combining Insights data with other data sources to show the relationship between digital activity and other metrics such as attendance and assessments.
+ - Combining Moodle data with other data sources to show the relationship between digital activity and other metrics such as attendance.
- - Combining Insights data with student demographics, school information, or geographic data to show patterns of digital activity in relation to the whole education system.
-This can reveal patterns of inequality in access to digital tools and applications for learning.

 ## Module Setup Instructions
+### CHANGE VISUAL & INSTRUCTIONS
 <p align="center">
   <img src="https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/docs/images/insights_module_v0.1_setup_instructions.png" alt="Microsoft Insights Setup Instructions"/>
 </p>

-<ins><strong>Preparation:</ins></strong> This module currently leans on v0.7 of the OEA framework.
+<ins><strong>Preparation:</ins></strong> This module currently leans on v0.8rc1 of the OEA framework.
 Ensure you have proper [Azure subscription and credentials](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) and setup of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework#setup-of-framework-assets).
 This will include v0.7 of the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).

 <ins><strong>Note:</ins></strong>
 All the steps outlined below are applicable to deployment of this module with production data.
 However, if you are doing a test deployment using the [test data sets](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data) we provide as part of this module, skip to step 3.